 Conversing early with your social media followers — under a relevant account of course — could prove useful to research and moulding of your book/s.
 You might find a demand for varying themes on the issue, however, it’s best to do more analysis before jumping in.

 Automating your tweets can be useful, with such tools as BookBuzzr, Social Oomph, or my personal fave, Twitterfeed (for Twitter, Facebook & LinkedIn from blog updates — you need password access for all).
-There are books and blog posts dedicated to this, so Google search “Building an Author Plaform” to get more help.
+There are books and video posts dedicated to this, so search “Building an Author Platform” to get more help.

 Even if you are your own indie publisher, why not think like a big publisher… in terms of what future titles and merchandise can come from this one?